Skip to main content

 Advanced Typography - Exercises 26.09.2019 Joseph (0332260) Advanced Typography Exercises LECTURE (26.09.19) This is the start of what I can say a very stressful course to go through again but no worries its not Taylor's University or any University if it's not hard.
 For our first week, we start the course by being introduced to the MIB (Module Information Booklet).
 We were explained by Mr. Vinod what are the assignments going to be like and what are the projects going to be like.
 After that, we continued on by making presentations and explaining the lecture to the lecturers.
 We learned about the 8 Typographical Systems, we have :" Axial, Radial, Dilatational, Random, Grid, Modular, Transitional, and Bilateral.
 These are the slides of presentation that each of our group makes.
 INSTRUCTIONS EXERCISE Week 2 (02.09.2019) For our first exercise, we were asked to make 2 art designs based on the presentation that we did for the first week.
 The...

-Application Design - 202003
+Advanced Interactive Design - 202003